lc37819/Eventual-Consistency-Simulator/README.md

 ## Eventual Consistency Simulator
 ## Overview:
-This projects simulates a consistency model called Eventual Consistency.
+This projects simulates Eventual Consistency.

+## Build and Run
+1. Start the server:
+gcc PrimaryLikesServer.c -o server
+./server

+Important: Open up a new terminal window and navigate to the project directory.

+2. Start the ParentProcess (create 10 child LikesServer): make
+./proj2

 ## parent_process()
 Opens the /tmp/ParentProcessStatus log file with write access, creating it if it does not exist and truncating it to zero length if it does.